fossas/fossa-cli/docs/user-guide.md

 Report accesses the scanned report online from using the existing configuration file and outputs information directly to the command line.
 Report offers two different commands:
 #### `fossa report licenses`
 Outputs detailed information about the licenses used by the current project and which dependencies are using which licenses.
+An example of this can be found in the [Notice file](./Notice) for the fossa-cli.

 #### `fossa report dependencies`
 Outputs detailed information about the dependencies that are being used by the current project.